auxsophia/tensorFlowFun/README.md

 ## blackecho
 Blackecho is the username of an excellent programmer who released ready to use [TensorFlow models](https://github.com/blackecho/Deep-Learning-TensorFlow).
-The webstie for the documentation can be seen [here](http://deep-learning-tensorflow.readthedocs.io/en/latest/).
+The website for the documentation can be seen [here](http://deep-learning-tensorflow.readthedocs.io/en/latest/).

 ### Note: In order to clone the blackecho folder along with tensorFlowFun, you must use the following command:
 ```